CrisBMoya/GoogleTravelTime/README.md

 - Improve the way the user choose the origint point, and possibly the zooming.

 ##############################################

-DISCLAIMER: If you came from r/MapPorn you'll find this app dosen't work exactly like the examples exposed on the website.
+**DISCLAIMER**: If you came from r/MapPorn you'll find this app dosen't work exactly like the examples exposed on the website.
 This repository correspond to and old-yet-to-update version of it.
 As I work on my free time it can take a while.